No recovery no fee

 1) How much is the average personal injury settlement?

-Case value depends on the total damages caused and what can be recovered.
-Factors such as total insurance limits, how the incident happened, and who else was at fault all affect case value.
+The value of your Albuquerque motor vehicle accident settlement depends on the total damages caused and what can be recovered.
+Factors such as New Mexico’s total insurance limits, how the incident happened, and who else was at fault all affect case value.

 2) What is pain and suffering worth?